-Oracle Database Licensing Information for to learn about the Database In-Memory option
+Oracle Database Licensing Information User Manual to learn about the Database In-Memory option

 The IM column store resides in the In-Memory Area, which is an optional portion of the system global area (SGA).
 The IM column store does not replace row-based storage or the database buffer cache, but supplements it.
 The database enables data to be in memory in both a row-based and columnar format, providing the best of both worlds.
 The IM column store provides an additional transaction-consistent copy of table data that is independent of the disk format.